Khristina Chess

 Looking for an unforgettable collection of YA books about kidnapping?
 As an award-winning author and veteran blogger, I’ve spent over a decade analyzing and recommending the most impactful YA novels about tough topics like child abduction and missing children.

-You’ll find detailed reviews of these and many other favorites in the roundup below.
+You’ll find detailed reviews of many favorites in the roundup below.
 I’m confident you’ll find something new to read for National Missing Children’s Day.
 Some of these are thrillers with young protagonists who are actively fighting against their evil captors, while others are more tragic stories about stolen children and the repercussions of being hostage.
 With a list about missing kids and teens who’ve been trapped and endangered, I can’t guarantee you’ll find a list of all roses and happy endings here, but you will find great reads.

 Junior Missing by Khristina Chess

-Why You’ll Love It - dark romance
+Why I Love It - Book Review

 “He called me the most willing kidnapping victim in history.
 I’d invited him to my house, he’d said.
 I’d climbed into the car.
 I’d packed a bag.
 And a parakeet.” ― Khristina Chess from Junior Missing